Lists, sequences, and arrays

 say (1, |(2, 3), 4) eqv (1, 2, 3, 4); # OUTPUT: «True␤»say (1, |$(2, 3), 4) eqv (1, 2, 3, 4); # OUTPUT: «True␤»say (1, slip($(2, 3)), 4) eqv (1, 2, 3, 4); # OUTPUT: «False␤»

-Arrays) and any other class thet implements the Iterable role can be lazy, what means that their values are computed on demand and stored for later use.
-To create a lazy list use gather/take or the sequence operator.
-You can also write a class that implements the role Iterable and returns
+Arrays) and any other class thet implements the Iterable role can be lazy, which means that their values are computed on demand and stored for later use.
+To create a lazy object use gather/take or the sequence operator.
+You can also write a class that implements the role Iterator and returns

 True on a call to is-lazy.
 Please note that some methods like